 - Time: 12:30pm

 In the late nineteenth century, more than one thousand people a year died in mining accidents, not to mention other high risk occupations prevalent in industrialised Britain.
 The Order of St John realised that to reduce the number of fatalities, industrial workers needed to be given the knowledge and equipment to provide preliminary medical attention at the scene of the accidents.
 The Order’s foundation of the St John Ambulance Association in 1877 and later the St John Ambulance Brigade, allowed for even greater progress in mines rescue and First Aid to be achieved.

 Come along to this talk to find out about the beginnings of what came to be known as First Aid.

 10 Minute Talks

-Find out more about the museum, the history of the Order of St John and St John Ambulance at our series of lunchtime talks.
+Find out more about the museum, the history of the Order of St John and Visit the Order of St John website at our series of lunchtime talks.
 Further details can be found in the Event Diary.